tencent cloud

 Investigation Measures

-Hosts: Subdomains requested by the client.
+Hosts: Subdomain names requested by the client.

-Resource Types: Types of resources requested by the client, such as: ".png", ".json", etc.
+Resource types: Types of resources requested by the client, such as .png, .json, etc.

-Referers: Referer information of the client's request.
+Referers: Referer information of the client request.

 TV: Television.